Mintbase/Grants-Program/applications/nano-store.md

 -
 - Requested amount in USD for the whole project (e.g. 12,000 USD).
 Note that the acceptance criteria and additional benefits vary depending on the [level](../README.md#level_slider-levels) of funding requested.
 This and the costs for each milestone need to be provided in USD; if the grant is paid out in Bitcoin, the amount will be calculated according to the exchange rate at the time of payment.

-### Milestone 1 Example — Project Setup & UX + Design Mockups & Wallet Connect
+### Milestone 1 — Project Setup & UX + Design Mockups & Wallet Connect

 - **Estimated duration:** 1 month
 - **FTE:**  3